gpu-fftw/gpu_fftw/README.md

 * 2d, 3d and real FFTs are not supported yet

-* If there is any problem starting the GPU fft (e.g. lack of memory or permissions) gpu_fftw automatically falls back to fftw3.
+* **Auto-fallback**: If there is any problem starting the GPU fft (e.g. lack of memory or permissions) gpu_fftw automatically falls back to fftw3.

 ## :bulb: TODO
 - [ ] Fortran programs are not working (segfault), Fortran API needs to be added
 - [ ] fftw_malloc family can be overriden to avoid copying arrays
-- [ ] Test cases/benchmarks for float squashing
+- [ ] Test cases/benchmarks for double squashing
 - [x] ~~Support double squashing~~
 - [ ] r2c and c2r API missing, should we add it?
 - [ ] 2d API
+- [ ] Drop root permissions asap